TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Construction of TIIF-Bench

-For \textbf{text rendering} evaluation, we propose a \textbf{Global Normalized Edit Distance (GNED)} metric.
-Let \( P = \{p_1, \ldots, p_m\} \) be the set of text-rendering words from then prompt and \( G = \{g_1, \ldots, g_n\} \) the set of OCR-extracted words from the generated image.
-GNED calculates the minimal character-level normalized edit distance (NED) between words in $ P $ and $ G $ via the Hungarian algorithm for optimal bipartite matching $ \mathcal{M} $, then adds a penalty $ \lvert m - n \rvert $ for unmatched words (e.g., missing/hallucinated text) and normalizes the total cost by $ \max(m, n) $:
+For \textbf{text rendering} evaluation, we propose a Global Normalized Edit Distance (GNED) metric.
+Let $P=\{p_1,\ldots,p_m\}$ denote the set of text tokens specified in the prompt and $G=\{g_1,\ldots,g_n\}$ the set of OCR-extracted tokens from the generated image.
+GNED computes the minimal character-level normalized edit distance (NED) between words in $P$ and $G$ using the Hungarian algorithm to obtain an optimal bipartite matching $\mathcal{M}$.
+A penalty term $|m-n|$ is added to account for unmatched words (e.g., missing or hallucinated text), and the total cost is normalized by $\max(m,n)$:

-where $\text{NED}(p_i, g_j)$ quantifies character-level discrepancies between matched word pairs.
-GNED is bounded within \([0, 1]\), where 0 indicates perfect alignment and 1 indicates maximal deviation.
-Unlike metrics such as OCR Recall and PNED~\cite{zhao2025lexartrethinkingtextgeneration}, which are sensitive to text length and word count imbalance, GNED robustly penalizes both over-generation and omission, enabling consistent and comparable evaluation across samples of varying lengths.
-This makes GNED particularly suitable for glyph-agnostic and content-sensitive T2I model evaluation.
-Illustrative examples of the GEND metric are provided in Fig.~\ref{fig:recall-and-gned} for better understanding.
+GNED ranges from $0$ to $1$, where $0$ indicates perfect alignment and $1$ indicates maximal deviation.
+Compared with existing metrics such as OCR Recall and PNED~\cite{zhao2025lexartrethinkingtextgeneration}, GNED robustly penalizes both over-generation and omission, enabling consistent evaluation across samples with varying text lengths.
+Illustrative examples are shown in Fig.~\ref{fig:recall-and-gned}.

 OCR Recall only measures whether target words are retrieved; it neither evaluates the rendering quality of each word nor penalizes hallucinated extra text.
 PNED can also assign different scores to errors with the same relative severity, as illustrated in Fig.~\ref{fig:gned-pned-comparison}.
 We further conducted a human study on 100 text-rendering cases sampled from short and long prompts and generated by Qwen-Image, GPT-Image-1, and NanoBanana.
 Using identical OCR outputs, OCR Recall, PNED, and GNED achieved 83\%, 94\%, and 99\% agreement with human pairwise preferences, respectively.
 GNED's advantage over PNED was concentrated on long prompts, where unnormalized accumulation tends to over-penalize partial omissions.